bilyv/coti-projects/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide provides instructions for deploying the Coti Project Progress Tracker application.
+This guide provides instructions for deploying the Cotim Project Progress Tracker application.

 ## Table of Contents